Sunday, October 9, 2011

 During the first 3:20 of this episode, Mr. Sherpinsky provides background on the Act 1 Taxpayer Relief Act signed into law on June 27, 2006.

 REAL TRUTH—Mr. Sherpinsky provides a detailed explanation about Pennsylvania’s Act 1.
 It is important to note that Act 1 will limit tax increases in the future regardless of who serves on the board of school directors.
 It is also important to note that while the Act 1 index ceiling was 1.4% for the 2010-2011 school year, this board chose to implement a 0% increase—a decision that will handicap the district for many years to come.
 A 1.4% increase in school taxes would have generated over $2 million dollars for the district last year and for EVERY school year going forward.
-Mr. Sherpinsky correctly projects the 2011-2012 Act 1 increase at
+Mr. Sherpinsky correctly projects the 2011-2012 Act 1 increase at under 1 percent.
+The truth is that ANY future school board will have difficulty generating the necessary revenues to maintain programs and staff.

 At 2:52-Mr. Sherpinsky discusses Act 1 exceptions at 3:16 stating, "North Penn has never applied for the Act 1 exceptions because we didn’t need it."